 The premise of my website is “classic” wet and dry flies, of course, but I also tie and fish with a lot of nymphs.
 These flies more or less represent insects in their larva stage.
-And since my Woven Polish Nymph won an award at the 2021 MTFA Fly Tying Contest, I have decided to make my nymph fly tying cards (a) viewable at the bottom of my Fly Tying Cards webpage and (b) available in printed form for a small fee under the Fly Tying Cards (Printed) product in my online store.
+And since my Woven Polish Nymph won an award at the 2021 MTFA Fly Tying Contest, I have decided to make my nymph fly tying cards (a) viewable in the Nymphs section of my Fly Tying Cards webpage and (b) available in printed form for a small fee under the Fly Tying Cards (Printed) product in my online store.

 The award-winning Woven Polish Nymph has been a great fly for me.
 It’s a caddisfly larva imitation and the colors can be varied as much as there is embroidery floss – hundreds of colors and shades.
 A skein of cotton floss is under a buck and will make a great many flies.
 I do like polyester floss for the underside because it comes in brighter colors that don’t fade when wet.
 It is a little more expensive though.
 The weaving is what gives the fly the realistic texture and the link on the Fly Tying Card shows you how it’s done.